BrandonXu6106/obsidianpublish/content/thoughts/intelligence.md

 - information transformation → taking info at one end, transforming it, and producing different information as output

-It is up to outside observers to interpret the input and output as information the ordinary sense (derived [[intentionality]])
+It is up to outside observers to interpret the input and output as information the ordinary sense (derived [[intentionality.md]])

 Strong AI only makes sense given the dualistic assumptions that, where the mind is concerned, the brain doesn't matter